 While he’s being celebrated for Finding Nina today, Gyang worked as a camera operator on titles like Sons of the Caliphate and 4th Republic.
 On the 240-episode Halita, he was second unit camera operator for the first season, and by the second season, he was promoted to second unit DOP.

-On getting into Finding Nina, he shared that friends from Unfriendly Space were awarded the contract by Nemsia Studios to film it.
+On getting into Finding Nina, he shared that friends from Unfriendly Space Production were awarded the contract by Nemsia Studios to film it.
 The crew was largely made up of people he had known from university days, so it felt like a reunion but now with more experience and growth.

 Taking on Finding Nina came easy for him.
 Being around Northern Nigeria, he wanted to be involved in a story that felt close to home, and this project gave him that opportunity.